Oliver Lewis: Career

 Lewis was only 19 years old when he entered the first Kentucky Derby.
 The race was held at what was then the Louisville Jockey Club on May 17, 1875, but is now known as Churchill Downs.
 Ten thousand spectators watched this first race.
-Lewis rode a horse named Aristide, which was one of two colts entered by their owner, H. Price McGrath of Jessamine, Kentucky.
+Lewis rode a horse named Aristides, which was one of two colts entered by their owner, H. Price McGrath of Jessamine, Kentucky.
 The other horse, Chesapeake, was ridden by William Henry.
 Although the same owner entered both horses, Chesapeake was favored to win the $2,850 purse, and Lewis was told that his job was to lead most of the race to tire out the other horses.
 Out of the fifteen jockeys in the field, at this first Kentucky Derby, thirteen of them were African American.
-Aristide's trainer, Ansel Williamson, was also an African American.
+Aristides' trainer, Ansel Williamson, was also an African American.

 Oliver Lewis followed his instructions and was pushing most of the field while trailing a horse named Volcano for most of the race.
-However, in the last stretch, Chesapeake was unexpectedly far back in the pack while Aristide and Volcano were running neck and neck for first place.
-Lewis and Aristide pulled away near the finish line and won the race by two lengths.
-With that victory Lewis became the first jockey to win the Kentucky Derby, America's longest continuous sporting event.
+However, in the late stretch, Chesapeake was unexpectedly far back in the pack while Aristides and Volcano were running neck and neck for first place.
+Lewis and Aristides pulled away near the finish line and won the race by two lengths.
+With that victory, Lewis became the first jockey to win the Kentucky Derby, America's longest continuous sporting event.

-Later that season, Lewis came in second in the Belmont Stakes in New York and won three more races at the Louisville Jockey Club, riding Aristide in all of them.
+Later that season, Lewis came in second in the Belmont Stakes in New York and won three more races at the Louisville Jockey Club, riding Aristides in all of them.
 He would never ride in the Kentucky Derby again, however, and would retire after that racing season for unknown reasons.

 Post-career

 After retiring from racing, Lewis worked for a short time as a day laborer, but then began providing handicapping tables and racing forms to bookies.
-He later became a bookie himself which was legal in Kentucky at that time.
+He later became a bookie himself, which was legal in Kentucky at that time.
 He also worked as a teamster.

 Shortly after 1900, Lewis moved his family from Lexington, Kentucky, to Cincinnati, Ohio, where he lived for the rest of his life, working as a street asphalt worker for the City of Cincinnati.